Twelve words that control everything

 The responsibility didn't.

 Write them down on paper.
 Store them somewhere secure.
 Never type them into any website.
-Never store them digitally where they could be accessed remotely.
-The standards that make this possible are well-designed.
+Never store them digitally.
+The standards are well-designed.
 The human element is where it breaks.